carlacummins/biotiger/README.md

 index).

 Next, the rate calculation must be performed (rate mode).
-Each index file should be compared to the reference index.
+Each index file should be compared to the reference index and can be run independently of the other index files.

-Finally, the data can be combined and output in a number of formats with masking options.
+Finally, the data can be combined and output in a number of formats with options to mask or remove offending sites.

 ### Modes:
 * _index_:    prepare the data for rate calculation, generate 'tiger index' (`.ti`) file(s).